I Got Scalp Injections For My Thinning Hair — & This Is What Happened

 The Diagnosis — & What I Tried Next

-My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anaemia.
+My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anemia.
 When the results came back normal, I was given the diagnosis of mild androgenetic alopecia, or Female Pattern Hair Loss (FPHL).
 Essentially, this meant my hair follicles were shrinking, causing the hair to fall out faster and grow back finer and shorter in a process called “miniaturization.”
-Surprisingly common, the NHS estimates that around 50% of women over the age of 65 experience female-pattern baldness.
+Surprisingly common, the condition affects roughly 30 million adult women in the U.S. alone.
 It can start anytime from your 20s to 60s, and can be caused by hormonal and hereditary factors.

-My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anaemia.
+My dermatologist ran blood tests to rule out typical hair-loss culprits, like hypothyroidism and anemia.
 When the results came back normal, I was given the diagnosis of mild androgenetic alopecia, or Female Pattern Hair Loss (FPHL).
 Essentially, this meant my hair follicles were shrinking, causing the hair to fall out faster and grow back finer and shorter in a process called “miniaturization.”
-Surprisingly common, the NHS estimates that around 50% of women over the age of 65 experience female-pattern baldness.
+Surprisingly common, the condition affects roughly 30 million adult women in the U.S. alone.
 It can start anytime from your 20s to 60s, and can be caused by hormonal and hereditary factors.

 Advertisement

-Note: Correction: An earlier version of this story noted the blood taken was 500 cc's.
-It is actually 50 cc's.